 Other parts of the ranch have been extensively modified during the last decade.
 We have built a new garage (the old one buckled during a heavy snow year), a new stable and a new wood shed.

-During your stay we will take you out into the wilderness, on forest walks, into the high alpine, rafting down our blue-green river and on to remote mountain lakes in our Zodiacs or kayaks.
+During your stay we will take you out into the wilderness, on forest walks, into the high alpine and rafting down our blue-green river.

 When you are at the ranch you can wander the garden and enjoy the beautiful views of the river that flows past your feet.

 For those of you who are keen we are always happy to give you a tour of our renewable energy system – we get our electricity almost entirely from solar for most of the year – or explain the measures we have implemented to ensure we make the best out of the local produce available.

 Julius is a pilot, has an enduring interest in world politics, and is always happy to talk about his love of bears and the wilderness.
 Kristin is a died-in-the-wool foodie happy to exchange cooking tips and show guests her herb garden.

 We look forward to welcoming you to the ranch.